 Understanding that diets don’t work is one thing.
 Actually quitting your diet is another story.
-(If you’re interested, my free 3-day QUIT YOUR DIET Jumpstart is a great starter guide!)
+(If you’re interested, my free 5-day Body Respect Course is a great starter guide!)

-In my intuitive eating coaching work, I find that the first step to breaking free from diets is to honor your hunger.
+In my nutrition counseling work with clients, I find that the first step towards breaking free from diets is to honor your hunger.
 Most people with a history of dieting are pretty awful at eating when they’re hungry.
 Just figuring out what hunger feels like in your body can be tricky when you’ve been denying it for so long.

 So, if you’re hoping to become an intuitive eater, start by paying attention to how your body feels when it’s hungry.
 Are you lightheaded?
 Tired?
 Irritable?
 Do you have a growling stomach?
 Or is it more of an empty stomach feeling?
 Once you’ve figured out the various ways you feel hunger, commit to honoring your hunger with food.
 When you feel hungry, eat something.